AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 to detect this problem by carefully reading what we have specified.

-Some notions we will see in this tutorial can expose us to the possibility to introduce subtle incoherencies.
+Some notions we will see in this tutorial can expose us to the possibility to introduce subtle incoherence.
 So, we must always be careful specifying a program.

-## Finding the right preconditons
+## Finding the right preconditions

 Finding the right preconditions for a function is sometimes hard.
 The most important idea is to determine these preconditions without taking in account